codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 categories: asyncio python
 ---

-Pubsub is one of the most recognizable pattern in computer science used as a solution to a wide range of problems, with different implementations.
+Pubsub is one of the most recognizable pattern in computer science, used as a simple solution to a wide range of problems, with different implementations.
 As an example, let's suppose you need to dispatch some data with different computation times to different destinations, <!--more-->sure the first thing coming to mind is a broker or a simple job queue, and there's a plethora of battle tested solutions out there, from `Apache Kafka` to `RabbitMQ` to even `Redis` or the solid AWS `SNS/SQS` combination, where topics can be defined on `SNS` with Lambdas or `SQS` enqueuing triggered at each message received.
 Why?
-Because why not, it gives solid performances and near unlimited scalability for just some bucks per month, with low to none maintenance costs besides your business logic; something to consider if you already have part of or your entire backend hosted on AWS.
+Because why not, it gives solid performances and near unlimited scalability for just some bucks per month, with low to none maintenance costs beside your business logic; something to consider if you already have a part or your entire backend hosted on AWS.

-Sometimes though it can be an overkill and a simple microservices can do well enough with little costs.
+Sometimes though it can be an overkill or all we need is just a prototype, a proof of concept, in those cases a simple microservice can do well enough with little costs.

 ### Asyncio pubsub